SSDBM/2024/register.md

 # Registration

 Registration is now open.
 Registrations will be online only.
-You can register at the following link: [REGISTRATION FORM link.](https://v4.event-vert.org/en/ssdbm2024/)
+You can register at the following link: [REGISTRATION FORM link.](https://v4.event-vert.org/en/ssdbm2024/) To edit an existing registration, you can use the follwoing link: [EDIT EXISTING REGISTRATION link.](https://v4.event-vert.org/en/ssdbm2024/login.html)

 ### Registration Fees